Vasculitis

 Vasculitis Treatment

-The goal of treatment is usually to reduce inflammation.
+The goal of vasculitis treatment is usually to slow down the body’s inflammatory attack on your blood vessels.
 People who have mild vasculitis may find relief with over-the-counter pain medicines.
-For severe vasculitis, you may receive prescription medicines.
+For severe vasculitis, you may be prescribed medicines.
 With treatment, vasculitis can go into remission, which is a period of time when you don’t have symptoms.

 Medicine

-• Corticosteroids reduce swelling in your blood vessels.
+• Corticosteroids lower the activity of the body’s defense system in your blood vessels.
 For some types of vasculitis, you will need steroids for months or years.
-Corticosteroids can affect your bone density and raise your blood sugar and blood pressure levels.
-Learn about other side effects and risks of corticosteroids.
+Corticosteroids can lower your bone density, raise your blood sugar and blood pressure levels and cause your skin to get thinner.

 • Dual endothelin receptor antagonists block the action of a chemical called endothelin that can reduce blood flow.

-• Immunomodulators, such as colchicine, reduce the swelling that causes symptoms.
-Possible side effects can include gastrointestinal problems.
+• Immunomodulators lower the defense system activity ( inflammation ) that causes symptoms.
+Possible side effects can include Gastrointestinal tract problems.

-• Immunosuppressive medicines, such as cyclosporine and mycophenolate mofetil, suppress or weaken the immune system.
-Possible side effects include an increased risk of infection and birth defects.
+• immunosuppressive medicines suppress or weaken the body’s ability to fight germs and sickness.
+Possible side effects include a higher risk of infection and birth defects.

-• Interferon therapy block and reduce swelling.
-Interferons are molecules that the immune system normally makes, but they have also been developed as medicines.
+• Interferon therapy blocks and reduces swelling.
+Interferons are molecules that the body’s defense system normally makes, but they have also been developed as medicines.

-• Intravenous immunoglobulin (IVIG) helps control the body’s immune response.
+• Intravenous immunoglobulin (IVIG) helps control the body’s defensive response.
 This medicine also fights infection by introducing purified antibodies from healthy donors into the bloodstream.
-Some people may have a strong negative immune response to IVIG.

-• Monoclonal antibodies suppress the immune system.
+• Monoclonal antibodies suppress the body’s natural defense system against illness.
 Possible side effects include fever-like symptoms, stomach pain, and allergic reactions.

-• Phosphodiesterase inhibitors increase blood flow by blocking the action of a particular enzyme in the body.
+• Phosphodiesterase inhibitors increase blood flow by blocking the action of particular enzymes in the body.
 Possible side effects include headaches, heart palpitations, upset stomach, nausea, and vomiting.

-• Tumor necrosis factor inhibitors suppress the immune system by blocking a protein called tumor necrosis factor alpha.
+• Tumor necrosis factor inhibitors suppress the body’s defense system by blocking a protein called tumor necrosis factor alpha.

 Procedures or surgery

-• Plasmapheresis, a procedure where blood plasma is removed and then replaced to lower plasma antibody levels, may be performed.
+• Plasmapheresis, a procedure where blood plasma is removed and then replaced with donor plasma or saline to lower plasma antibody levels, may be performed.

 • Surgical bypass of the blood vessels may help restore blood flow to some areas in Buerger’s disease.
-Surgery to treat vasculitis is rare.
+Surgery is rarely used to treat vasculitis.

 Last updated on